Equine Supported Wellness

 The Program: What to Expect

-Together these program components will provide participants with the opportunity to connect with other women Veterans in a safe environment while learning new skills, discovering strengths, inspiring one another and exploring the healing power of relationships.
+This program will provide participants with the opportunity to connect with other women Veterans in a safe environment while learning new skills, discovering strengths, inspiring one another and exploring the healing power of relationships.

 This program is specifically designed for youth who are experiencing feelings of anxiety, depression and loneliness.
 Participants will have opportunities to gain further understanding of the impact of anxiety and worry and develop or strengthen skills to support regulation.
 Topics covered will include navigating loneliness, managing challenging peer relationships and coping with intense emotions.
 Our carefully designed curriculum will walk participants through 6 weeks of intentional exercises that enhances distress tolerance, promotes problem solving, builds self-awareness and challenges perceptions around wellness.